Is MCP safe? The security risks AI assistants don't mention

 The first is tool-name collision.
 When two MCP servers expose tools with identical names, Cursor silently invokes the first-listed server, ignoring its own mcp_<server>_<tool> prefix disambiguation.
 In the paper's controlled test, the model selected a tool from server B, and Cursor called server A instead.
 The user saw no warning.
 The bug is corroborated by at least four Cursor forum threads and a matching issue in OpenAI's Agents SDK.

 The second is tool poisoning.
 A malicious server crafts its tool descriptions or error messages to include instructions that override the model's actual task.
 When the model reads the tool list (which it does before every call), it follows the injected instruction.
-Across Cursor, Windsurf, and Cline, the attack succeeded 80–100% of the time on Claude Sonnet 4 and Gemini 2.5 Pro.
+Across Cursor, Windsurf, and Cline, crafted tool descriptions succeeded 100% of the time against Claude Sonnet 4 and Gemini 2.5 Pro.
+The weaker variant, where the attacker only controls server-provided text, scored lower but still landed in most trials.
 GPT-4o was more conservative but not immune.
 Related work (MCPTox, MindGuard) confirms the threat class is real and growing.
+The transport underneath all of this changes on 2026-07-28, including a mandatory Origin check and header-body validation: see what the July 28 revision breaks.

 This isn't a theoretical vulnerability.
 It is a near-deterministic attack against the models most people are using right now.